Dimitrie P. Vioreanu

 Dimitrie P. Vioreanu (1831–October 24, 1881) was a Romanian jurist and politician.

 Vioreanu studied in his native country, completing his education abroad.
-He taught at the Law faculty of Bucharest University from its establishment until his death.
-He served three terms as Justice Minister: August-October 1863, February-April 1870 and April 1876.
+He taught at the law faculty of the University of Bucharest from its establishment until his death.
+He served three terms as Justice Minister: August-October 1863, February-April 1870, and April 1876.
 In his last years, he was lead prosecutor at the Court of Cassation.